SenseTecnic/wotkit-docs/source/index.rst

 Welcome to the WoTKit
 ====================

-The WoTKit is a web-centric toolkit for managing *things* in the Internet of Things.
-WoT manages sensors and actuators including the collection, aggregation. storage, processing and visualization of sensor data.
+The WoTKit is a web-centric toolkit that helps organizations manage sensors and actuators to coolect, aggregate, store and process sensor data and react to changes in the physical and virtual world.

+To get started quickly, see the :ref:`quickstart` guide.
+For more information see:

     * :ref:`user-documentation`
     * :ref:`api-documentation`